syncfusion-content/maui-docs/MAUI/Chips/DataTemplateSelector.md

 documentation: ug
 ---

-# DataTemplateSelector in Xamarin Chips
+# DataTemplateSelector in .NET MAUI Chips
 You can customize the appearance of each chip with different templates based on specific constraints using the [`DataTemplateSelector`].

 ## Create and initialize business models